pshevtsov/ohaskell/chapters/en/io/exceptions-handling.md

 try $ readFile path :: IO (Either IOException String)
 ```

-We said, "Let function try return us a value of type `Either IOException String`, which contains either value of type `IOException` (when something happened while reading a file) or a value of type `String` with the contents of file.
+We said, "Let function `try` return us a value of type `Either IOException String`, which contains either value of type `IOException` (when something happened while reading a file) or a value of type `String` with the contents of file".

 Next, check was it successful: